rstudio/rsconnect-jupyter/docs/docs/index.md

   pip install jupyter
   ```

-- [Install rsconnect-python](#installation) with your virtual environment active to install and activate the plugin for that copy of Jupyter.
+- Install rsconnect-python with your virtual environment active to install and activate the plugin for that copy of Jupyter:

+    --8<-- "snippets/python_pkg.md"

     !!! note
         Be sure to run Jupyter from this virtual environment, not from